Together Again (The Temptations album): Overview

 The album's title was inspired by the return of Dennis Edwards to the group, following an absence of nearly four years.
 Edwards rejoined the Temptations prior to the recording of the album, replacing Ali-Ollie Woodson as primary lead singer.
 By the end of 1988, Edwards had departed (for a third and final time), and Woodson returned.

 The LP includes the singles "Look What You Started" and "I Wonder Who She's Seeing Now", making it the group's only album to produce multiple Top 10 R&B releases in the 1980s.
-The album also included the modest R&B hit "Do You Wanna Go With Me" which was co-written by group members Otis Williams and Ron Tyson alongside Victor Carstarphen, the trio also co-wrote the album track "10 X 10" and both tracks were co-produced by The Temptations.
+The album also included the modest R&B hit "Do You Wanna Go With Me" which was co-written by group members Otis Williams and Ron Tyson alongside Victor Carstarphen; the trio also co-wrote the album track "10 X 10" and both tracks were co-produced by The Temptations.
 The music video to "I Wonder Who She's Seeing Now" featured Billy Dee Williams and Fred Berry.

-A noteworthy fact about this album is that it features the five longest-tenured members of the group.